GoogleCloudPlatform/gke-poc-toolkit/docs/CLUSTERS.md

 #### Optional Variables

-[Private Endpoint Cluster](docs/CLUSTERS.md#GKE-Cluster-with-private-endpoint) - By default access to the cluster master endpoints is limited to a bastion host in the GKE VPC.
-Setting the following environment variable will deploy the customer with public access to the cluster master endpoints.
+[Public Endpoint Cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/authorized-networks) - The default deployment limits GKE control plane access to the bastion host subnet in the GKE VPC.
+Setting the following environment variable will grant control plane access to the public endpoint of the deployment device.
 The bastion host will not be deployed if this option is selected.
+If you choose this deployment option, please use [Configure GKE Cluster with Public endpoint](#configure-gke-cluster-with-public-endpoint) for deployment next steps.

 ```shell
 export PUBLIC_CLUSTER=true
 ```

 [Windows Node Pool](https://cloud.google.com/kubernetes-engine/docs/concepts/windows-server-gke) - By default the GKE cluster deploys a linux node pool.
 Setting the following environment variable will deploy an additional Windows node pool for deploying Windows Server container workloads.

 ```shell
 export WINDOWS_CLUSTER=true